d-koppenhagen/k9n.dev/blog/2020-03-angular-scully-follow-up-article.md

 ---
-title: Dig deeper into Scully and use the most out of it
+title: Dig deeper into static site generation with Scully and use the most out of it
 description: 'In this article about Scully, I will introduce some more advanced features.
 You will learn how you can setup a custom Markdown module and how you can use AsciiDoc with Scully.
 I will guide you through the process of how to handle protected routes using a custom route plugin.'